Earth Day of Service will be on Saturday, April 20, 2019.

-The 2017 Earth Day Service Day is Saturday April 22.
-Registration is now open!
-Be rooted in your community!
 The annual Earth Day of Service invites Oregon State students, staff, faculty, and their children/dependents to celebrate planet Earth through community projects focused on environmental conservation and restoration.

 “The division between ecology and human rights was an artificial one, that the environmental and social justice movements addressed two sides of a single larger dilemma.
 The way we harm the earth affects all people, and how we treat one another is reflected in how we treat the earth.” -- Paul Hawken